fbernutz/fbernutz/README.md

 iOS dev • sketchnoting • accessibility • photography • pineapple on pizza • lioness • she/her

-## What I'm working on in my free time
+## What I work on in my free time

-- I make sketchnotes and write blogs posts (you can find them on [my website][website])
+- I make sketchnotes and write blogs posts
-- Improving my website, learning more about CSS & HTML and Best Practices in Frontend Development
+- I often improve something on my website, thereby I learn more about CSS & HTML and Best Practices in Frontend Development
-- I like to play around with APIs or new features, which I always wanted to try out and use them in [Cineaste App (iOS)][cineaste], if it makes sense for the app
+- I like to play around with APIs or new iOS features, which I try out in [Cineaste App (iOS)][cineaste], if it makes sense for the app
 - I'm glad I discovered [Critical Maps (iOS)][criticalmaps] where I can contribute to and help maintaining the project 🚲

 ## More of this